unknown321/dynamite/webui/docs/docs.md

 You can report these on <a href="https://github.com/unknown321/dynamite/issues" target="_blank">GitHub</a> (recommended) or ask for help in <a href="https://discord.gg/3XwAsWV" target="_blank">Modders' Heaven Discord</a>.

+---

 #### Mission not loading

-If you've selected a broken mission (not in the mission list above), it may never load.
+If you've selected a broken mission, it may never load.
 Close the game, select another mission from the list.

+---

 #### Providing crash info